jaeykweon/r2dbc-error-example/README.md

 ## Error Description

-Codes that added at `R2dbcEntityTemplate.java` in 3.2.2 handle count query method differently compared to 3.2.1.
+Codes added at `R2dbcEntityTemplate.java` in 3.2.2 handle 'count query method' differently compared to 3.2.1.

 You can see changes below or [Comparing changes](https://github.com/spring-projects/spring-data-relational/compare/3.2.1...3.2.2)